 As your dentist, I also realize that it is my responsibility to keep up with the latest developments in dentistry.
 That is why I take 50-100 hours of continuing education classes annually through two of the world’s most prestigious centers of advanced dental education, the Pankey Institute and the Las Vegas Institute.
 I also stay in contact with the latest techniques and procedures through my association with a number of professional organizations.

 Helping to change people’s lives extends beyond the walls of my practice.
 In the past, I have had the privilege to lead the Hawaii campaign for Smiles for Life and Garth Brooks’s Touch’em All Foundation to help raise money for disadvantaged and seriously ill children in Hawaii and throughout the U.S. I also enjoy spending time with my wife, Gwen, and my son, David.
 I am very proud to say that David works alongside me in my dental practice.
-I also enjoy playing tennis on Saturdays at the Manoa tennis courts or the Diamond Head tennis courts.
+I also enjoy playing tennis at the Manoa tennis courts or the Diamond Head tennis courts.

 In the past, scouting also played an important role in my life.
 Not only did it offer me something I could share with David, who is an Eagle Scout, but it also gave me the chance to have an impact on the lives of impressionable boys.
 To see these sometimes spoiled, uncooperative boys grow into responsible, helpful, confident young men who are excellent citizens, good students, and socially minded is a reward in itself.